LVDSTester

 LVDSTester Features

-- Direct interface to Kontron’s JILI (JUMPtec Intelligent LVDS Interface)
+Direct interface to Kontron’s JILI (JUMPtec Intelligent LVDS Interface) and EPI LVDS

 User's Manual